Dimtemp/PowerShell-training/02b-history-lessons.md

-# history lessons in PowerShell
+# History lessons in PowerShell
-A famous saying goes like this: "those who don't know history are destined to repeat it".
+A famous saying goes like this: **"those who don't know history are destined to repeat it"**.
 You don't want to keep typing the same commands over and over again, do you?
 So here are some history lessons.

 ## Task 1: History
 1. Open a PowerShell console.